 GUIDE: THAC BA LAKE HOME STAYS

 *Please support Vietnam Coracle: I never write a review for money: all my content is free & my reviews are independent.
-You can support the work I do by booking your hotels via the Agoda links & search boxes on my site, like the ones on this page.
-If you make a booking, I receive a small commission (at no extra cost to you).
+You can support the work I do by booking your hotels via the Agoda links & search boxes on my site.
+If you make a booking, I receive a small commission.
 Any money I make goes straight back into this site.
 Thank you.

 Homestays in Thac Ba Lake

 Getting to Vu Linh, on the southeastern shores of Thac Ba Lake, isn’t particularly straightforward.
 Public transportation gets you near Vu Linh, but not actually to it.
 Trains on the Hanoi-Lao Cai line stop at Yen Bai, as do buses between Hanoi and Sapa, or between Hanoi and Ha Giang they stop at Tuyen Quang.
 Either way, you then need to get a taxi or motorbike-taxi to take you the rest of the way to Vu Linh.
 But it’s worth the effort, especially for those who prefer to leave the beaten path behind.
 However, by far the best and most convenient way to get to Vu Linh is with your own wheels, whether by motorbike or hired car and driver.

 The lakeside road meanders along the shore, until small, makeshift signs start to appear for various homestays.
 Currently, there’s at least half a dozen good homestays in the Vu Linh area, which are spread over a patch of land between the lake road (Road 170) and the lake shore.
 I stayed at La Vie Vu Linh Homestay & Eco-lodge, but I also checked out Vu Linh Farmstay, Vu Linh Family-Homestay, and Vu Linh Homestay, all of which looked great.
 What’s more, several readers have written to me with positive experiences of them all.